 The windier part of the year lasts for 5.9 months, from October 26 to April 21, with average wind speeds of more than 6.8 miles per hour.
-The windiest day of the year is February 20, with an average hourly wind speed of 8.9 miles per hour.
+The windiest month of the year in Reading is February, with an average hourly wind speed of 8.9 miles per hour.

 The calmer time of year lasts for 6.1 months, from April 21 to October 26.
-The calmest day of the year is July 31, with an average hourly wind speed of 4.6 miles per hour.
+The calmest month of the year in Reading is July, with an average hourly wind speed of 4.8 miles per hour.

 Average Wind Speed in Reading

 The predominant average hourly wind direction in Reading is from the west throughout the year.